-Thank you all for participating in the Wisconsin ARES/RACES HF Net.
-This is <your callsign> returning the frequency to normal amateur use.
+Thank you all for participating in the Wisconsin ARES/RACES HF Net and reminding everyone this net meets every Sunday at 8:00am central time.
+This is (your call) closing the net and returning the frequency to normal amateur use.
 73.